Rational Quantum Mechanics: Testing Quantum Theory with Quantum Computers: Acknowledgements

 \section{Acknowledgements}

-My thanks to Sabine Hossenfelder for helpful comments on an early draft of this paper.
+My thanks to Simon Benjamin, Stephen Blundell, Paul Davies, Chris Heunen, Sabine Hossenfelder, Richard Howl, Roger Penrose, Felix Tennie and the PNAS reviewers for extremely helpful comments and inputs.
+My thanks also to Brendan Palmer for assistance with the graphics.
 The research described in this paper was supported by the Leverhulme Trust Grant Number EM-2023-060.